 How to find the model number and serial number of your AirPods Pro

 First, let’s start with the basics.
 You might come across some issues and fixes that require you to know some general product information about your particular set of AirPods.
 Let’s start with the model and serial number.
-A company like Apple prides itself on their minimal design language so you’ll have a hard time locating the model number unless you know where to look.
+A company like Apple prides itself on its minimal design language so you’ll have a hard time locating the model number unless you know where to look.
 There are two ways you can do this.
 The first is to look in the settings of your iOS.
 While the AirPods are connected follow these steps:

 - Open the Settings app on your phone.